Best pedal amps 2024: Power up your pedalboard with an amp in a box

 Dedicated footswitches allow you to quickly change up your tone, although we’d have definitely preferred dedicated EQ controls for channels two and three.
 There’s plenty of flexibility for connectivity and the MIDI connection offers up a lot more control whilst the balanced XLR out will please your local sound engineer.

-Read the full Two Notes ReVolt review
+Read our full Two Notes ReVolt review

 Best pedal amp: TC Electronic AmpWorx JIMS 45